Farmers will not get justice till BJP is in power: Akhilesh Yadav | Politics

 ''What will happen to our rights?
 They are playing at the hands of the industrialists,'' he said.

 In a series of tweets in Hindi, BSP supremo Mayawati said, ''The inclusion of expelled people from the BSP and from other opposition parties into the SP, is not going to increase the mass base of this party.
-On the contrary, it will further decrease and become weak.

-"The SP should know that by taking such selfish and party-hoppers, the ticket seekers within the party are feeling angry, and most of them are in touch with the BSP.
-These people are going to inflict severe damage to the party from inside during the polls," she added.
+On the contrary, it will further decrease and become weak.'' ''The SP should know that by taking such selfish and party-hoppers, the ticket-seekers within the party are feeling angry, and most of them are in touch with the BSP.
+These people are going to inflict severe damage to the party from inside during the polls,'' she added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)